-If you were asked, “what color is polar bear fur?” the obvious answer is “white.”
-It certainly looks white and yes, for all intents and purposes, polar bear fur is white.
-But perhaps you’ve noticed that sometimes a polar bear looks yellow, gray, or even green.
+What color is polar bear fur?
+The obvious answer is white.
+It certainly looks white, and for all intents and purposes, polar bear fur is white.
+But perhaps you’ve noticed that sometimes a polar bear looks yellow, gray, or green.
 Why is that?
 Do some polar bears have different color coats?
 Does the coat color of a polar bear change with the environment?
 Do polar bears just need better shampoo?

-Before we get to the bottom of why polar bears appear to have such a range of colors, it’s important to know a key fact about polar bear fur.
+Before we get to the bottom of why polar bears appear to have such a range of colors, it’s important that we first address one key fact about polar bear fur.
 Polar bear fur isn’t technically white…it’s translucent.
-That’s right, a polar bear’s outer coat consists of guard hairs that are actually devoid of pigment and are essentially “clear” hollow tubes.
+A polar bear’s outer coat consists of guard hairs that are essentially clear hollow tubes devoid of pigment.

-Now I’m sure you want to know how it is that a polar appears white (and yellow, green, etc.) with all that translucent fur, so let’s talk about the structure of that fur.
+So why does a polar bear usually appear white (…and yellow, green, etc.) with all that translucent fur?
+Let’s talk about the structure of that fur.

 The Structure of Polar Bear Fur

-In the case of polar bears, the guard hairs consist of a thin cuticle encasing a well-developed cortex and a wide medulla.
-The cortex in these hairs is devoid of pigment and the medulla is essentially a wide airspace.
-Light hitting this fur is subsequently scattered in all directions giving the appearance of a white bear.
+If you examine polar bear guard hairs up close, you’ll find a thin cuticle encasing a well-developed cortex and a wide medulla.
+The cortex in these hairs is devoid of pigment, and the medulla is a large, open air space.
+Therefore, when sunlight hits this fur, very little gets absorbed, and it’s subsequently scattered in all directions giving the appearance of a white bear.

 Gray, Yellow, and Green Polar Bear Fur

-In the case of yellow bears, it would seem that prolonged exposure to sunlight oxidizes the hair strands, creating a yellow appearance.
-Thus, a polar bear appears whitest after a fresh molt when the hair is freshest.
+In the case of yellow bears, the culprit is probably oxidation.
+Prolonged exposure to sunlight will gradually oxidize polar bear guard hairs and create a yellowish appearance.
+This is why a polar bear appears whitest after a fresh molt and then gradually yellower.

-Last, but not least, is the curious case of the greenish polar bears.
-Greenish polar bears are often seen in zoos located in warm climates and in 1979, researchers Ralph Lewin and Phillip Robinson determined that the greenish appearance is the result of algae.
+Last but not least is the curious case of the greenish polar bears.
+Greenish polar bears were first observed in zoos situated in warm climates.
+In 1979, researchers Ralph Lewin and Phillip Robinson determined that the greenish appearance of those captive bears resulted from algae!

-Under warm conditions, the “hollow” medulla of polar bear guard hairs creates a humid microclimate that is well-suited for fostering masses of green algae derived from the enclosure ponds of these captive bears.
-Since the rest of the hair is translucent, the green color from the algae in the medulla creates a greenish overall appearance.
-However, this phenomenon appears to be restricted only to the guard hairs since the medulla of undercoat fibers appear to be too thin (in the area of 20 micrometers) to facilitate algal infiltration and growth.
+Under warm conditions, the hollow medulla of polar bear guard hairs creates a cozy humid microclimate well-suited for growing the types of algae found in zoo enclosure ponds.
+Since the rest of the hair is translucent, the green color from the algae growing in the medulla creates a greenish overall appearance.
+Only the guard hairs are affected, however, because the width of the medulla of undercoat fibers is too thin (~20 micrometers) for the algae to infiltrate them and grow.

-So there you have it: polar bear fur isn’t actually white at all.
-Now go take this newfound knowledge and blow some minds.
+So there you have it: polar bear fur isn’t technically white at all.
+Now take this newfound knowledge and blow some minds.